MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 1. In the lower left side, in the 'Options' window, click the 'Show...' box.
 This option will take you to a table where you can enter the device identifier to allow.

-1. Enter the full list of USB device IDs you found above including the specific USB Thumb-drive you would like to authorize for installation - USBSTOR\DiskGeneric_Flash_Disk______8.07
+1. Enter the full list of USB device IDs you found above including the specific USB Thumb-drive you would like to authorize for installation—`USBSTOR\DiskGeneric_Flash_Disk______8.07`.

     ![Image of an example list of devices that have been configured for the policy "Allow installation of devices that match any of these Device IDs.".](images/device-installation-gpo-allow-device-id-list-usb.png)<br/>_Allowed USB Device IDs list_